 - Sing Happy Birthday, Canada!
 There are lots of activities to enjoy this year.

-- Attend the Winnipeg Fringe Theatre Festival held from July 19 to 30.
-The Old Market Square brims with entertainment and activity from noon to midnight every day as it comes alive with incredible music, talented street performers, a variety of food options, beverage pavilions and merchant vendors.
-You can also enjoy free family fun at the Kids Fringe.
+- Attend the Winnipeg Fringe Theatre Festival held from July 16 to 27.
+The Old Market Square brims with entertainment and activity from noon to midnight every day as it comes alive with incredible music, talented street performers, a variety of food options, beverage pavilions, and merchant vendors.

-- It’s time for Winnipeg Beach’s Boardwalk Days (July 28 – 30, 2023).
-You and your kids will have a wonderful time enjoying the live band, the parade and of course, the amazing fireworks display.
-Fireworks on July 29th at dusk.
+- It’s time for Winnipeg Beach’s Boardwalk Days (July 25-27, 2025).
+You and your kids will have a wonderful time enjoying the live band, the parade, and of course, the amazing fireworks display.
 The midway rides are ticketed.

 - Get a trail’s eye view of Winnipeg.
 Select from over 30 detailed trails created by Winnipeg Trails Association and the Prairie Pathfinders.

 - Enjoy various family fun activities at the Winkler Harvest Festival.
-Headliners: Crash Test Dummies, Hunter Brothers, We are Messengers.
+Headliners: Owen Riegling, Big Sugar, and Tenth Avenue North.

-- Cheer for your favourite team during the Spetember Dragon Boat Challenge.
-Saturday, September 9, 2023
+- Cheer for your favourite team during the September Dragon Boat Challenge.
+Saturday, September 7, 2025

-- Winnipeg’s celebration of Soca Reggae, Calypso and revelry take place July 7 – 9, 2023.
+- Get ready for Winnipeg’s celebration of Soca Reggae, Calypso, and revelry.
 Soca Reggae Festival

 - Get books from the Winnipeg Public Library and read them all summer.
 There are programs for everyone.